Seasonal influenza vaccines

 Risk groups for severe influenza

-The influenza risk groups include people who are more likely than others to develop severe disease, should they be infected.
+The risk groups includes people who are more likely than others to develop severe disease if they should be infected, such as the elderly, pregnant women, young children and people with underlying health conditions.

 Types of seasonal influenza vaccine